Llikdowk/obj-Viewer/README.md

 # OBJViewer
 Academic project done at the 4th year of University.
-Parses an *\*.obj* file and renders it by using OpenGL1.1 &nbsp;
+Parses an *.obj file and renders it by using fixed-function OpenGL.
+&nbsp;

 &nbsp;